 - 1. While all scenarios help the city realize its renewable energy and carbon reduction mandates, Scenario 5 allows the city to maximize renewable energy infrastructure on Rikers Island and site a modern Wastewater Resource Recovery Facility (WRRF). - 2.
 There is a limited amount of energy that can flow through Rikers Island and connect to New York City's electric grid without adding transmission infrastructure.
-This includes connecting Rikers Island to New York City's existing power grid, as Rikers Island is currently powered by a cogeneration plant and is not connected to the grid.

 Three primary characteristics of Rikers Island and available clean energy technologies determined the array of technologies assessed in the report: (1) surface stability and subterranean characteristics; (2) height restrictions due to the proximity to LaGuardia Airport; and (3) the technologies' commercial maturity.
 The study initially examined ground source heat pumps, tidal energy, green hydrogen, hydrogen fuel cells, onshore wind turbines (sited on Rikers Island), and offshore wind turbines (sited near Rikers Island), all of which were deemed infeasible for this location.
 Rikers Island's characteristics are compatible with solar photovoltaic generation, battery storage systems, and offshore wind (OSW) interconnection infrastructure.
-Separately, the New York City Department of Environmental Protection (DEP) has assessed the feasibility of constructing a WRRF on Rikers Island.2 Two factors dictated the capacity of each scenario's energy technologies:
+Separately, the New York City Department of Environmental Protection (DEP) has assessed the feasibility of constructing a WRRF on Rikers Island.
+Two factors dictated the capacity of each scenario's energy technologies: